The Early Church had convened in the Upper Room. Why?

-The day of Pentecost had fully come, and the arrival of the promise is marked by these three supernatural signs.
+The day of Pentecost had fully come, and the arrival of the Father’s Promise is marked by three supernatural signs.
 Luke, the physician, is our doctor of detail who recorded these miraculous manifestations.

-How did the attendees of this prayer meeting know the Holy Spirit was there?
+How did the people in this prayer meeting know the Holy Spirit was there?

 Amazingly, the first way that Heaven reveals Him was with an audible sound.
 It is not recorded that they felt this wind, only that they heard a sound like “a mighty rushing wind” (verse 2).
 This sound filled the entire house.